thijssnelleman/CostOfReproducibility/AAAI/2022/reviews/Combating Sampling Bias: A Self-Training Method in Credit Risk Models.md

 [10]

 The authors do not provide any details on their implementation.
+Flowchart overviewing the method in figure 2 and 4.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_